 Tom has worked at Fairfields since 1996.
 Starting as a 'box folder,' he worked through various jobs in the packhouse and orchard before becoming Packhouse Manager in 2005.
 Tom bought Fairfields in 2008 before purchasing Maggadalla orchard in 2012.

-Passionate about sustainable farming, fruit growing and the growth of the Australian horticultural industry, Tom is currently President and CEO of the Cherry Growers Australia and as a 2015 Nuffield Scholar travelled the world researching World's Best Practice in post harvest fruit handling as a 2015 Nuffield Scholar.
+Passionate about sustainable farming, fruit growing and the growth of the Australian horticultural industry, Tom travelled the world researching World's Best Practice in post harvest fruit handling as a 2015 Nuffield Scholar.

 Tina officially joined the family in 2019 and has helped out around the orchard since 2017 doing various jobs from folding boxes, making pies and ice-cream, mowing and packing cherries.

 These days you will usually find her in the shop.
 She spends the off-season making produce for the upcoming season and investing in the next generation of Eastlakes.
 Her love of cherries started as a small child sitting in her grandfather's cherry tree eating the fruit straight from the tree and getting her clothes stained from the juice.

 Bill and Leila Eastlake are Tom's grandparents and the patriarch and matriarch of the Eastlake family.

 Bill and Leila inherited Fairfields from Bill's mother and father and they were the ones to commence planting cherries on the property.
 These initial plantings packed in wooden crates and left to cool on the verandah at the homestead grew to a orchard and packhouse, supplying domestically and exporting around the world.
 Still living in the area, you may catch a glimpse of Bill or Leila in the packing shed throughout the season.

 Bill is a life member of the New South Wales Cherry Growers Association and has been described by growers as 'an innovator.'